 88. SPECIALTY MODEL

-A model who specializes in body parts such as hands, feet, legs, backs and other parts.
-Shoe models are a subset of this, since they must have standard sized feet (size 6-7 for women, 10 for men).
+A model who specialises in body parts such as hands, feet, legs, backs and other parts.
+Shoe models are a subset of this since they must have standard sized feet (size 6-7 for women, 10 for men).

 90. STAGE PARENT

 A derogatory term used to describe an overbearing parent of a child model or performer.